 A little more detail

 Straight out of a sci-fi movie, genetically-edited athletes may be closer to reality than we realise.
 According to one report, part of the increased data-collection capabilities in sport means that gene-based data collection could also be possible soon.
 This data could show what, if any, genetics make for a top-tier player.
-This can then be used to help produce faster and stronger athletes ‘ though this has been noted by the World Anti-Doping Agency as a banned substance.
+This can then be used in gene-editing to help produce faster and stronger athletes ‘ though this has been noted by the World Anti-Doping Agency as a banned substance.

 The rise of eSport legitimacy